joshnuss/1000experiments.dev/posts/152-command-pattern-with-cloud-functions.md

 ## Cloud functions

-The commands will mutate state in a cloud function and the result will be stored in [supabase](https://supabase.io):
+The commands mutate state in a cloud function and save the results in [supabase](https://supabase.io):

 ## Execute function

-The execute function runs a command handler, increment the pointer and updated the db.
+The execute function runs a command handler, increments the "pointer", and saves a record of the command in the `animation_commands` table.

 ```javascript
 // routes/animations/[id]/commands/execute.js